mbapple/waypoints/README.md

 - [X] Add pop ups to show more details in trips, figure out way to cleanly display stops
 - [ ] Make links on map auto pop up node/stop details rather than just linking to trip
 - [ ] Add new data type to represent single adventures
+	- [ ] Separate table
+	- [ ] New page to view adventures
+	- [ ] Add to calendar
+	- [ ] Add to search function
+	- [ ] Add to statistics page, count under stops, display in separated list
+	- [ ] Include in state count
+- [ ] Fix issue where it freezes randomly
+- [X] Ensure all OSM fields are updated when you change location
+- [ ] fix frame rate when zooming on map